dimagi/commcare-hq/corehq/apps/README.rst

    This includes the UI for internal operations users to modify these objects.
    Accessing this UI requires running the ``add_operations_user`` command. api
    APIs to read and write CommCare data for a given project space.
 Most APIs are externally facing.
-However there a are a few that are used internally e.g. for report filters.
+However, there are a few that are used internally e.g. for report filters.
 APIs are built using Tastypie. app_manager
    UI and tooling for configuring and releasing CommCare applications.